Crush1/JavaKatas/README.md

 - StraightHandlebar: speed - 1

 Create an interface that allows for simple building of all these bike varieties.
 The goal here is to implement a way to create customized objects without knowing too much about the internal details of these objects.
-*Cix Note*:Bubble sorter is a simple application that takes a list of numbers, and steps through it one element at a time, compairing that element to the next element.
-If it is greater than the next element it switches places with the element, if not it does nothing.
-Then it moves on to the next element and does the same.
-This program will go through this process over and over until such a time where it doesn't have to switch any elements in the array.
-Thus it is sorted.